 If you move your head from a constant position the drawing on the window will not line up with the subject, this is key.
 Remember the story about the 3 legged chair?
 This is exactly what happens when you begin to paint.
 Your left brain tells you to “move round the corner,” so you can see the whole object rather than keeping in one position.
 You need to try and imagine your head is in a vice and can’t move from your chosen position!

 If you ever watch an artist drawing you will see that their eyes are constantly moving but their head stays still.
 Beginners often move their head and keep their eyes on the paper rather than on the subject.

-Step 3: Draw over, just with line, the things that are repeated, so in my example the buildings, this could be a row of trees or a row of telegraph poles.
-Ideally an object that are similar in scale so not a house and a mouse!
+Step 3 – Draw over, just with line, the things that are repeated, so in my example the buildings, this could be a row of trees or a row of telegraph poles.
+Ideally, an object that is similar in scale so not a house and a mouse!

 When you are first beginning painting this simple trick of changing the size and space variations can help immensely.